CM-IV/2025_website/src/content/blog/my-custom-stm32-pcb.md

 4. **Cross-Reference the BOM:** Confirm that all components are available in JLCPCB's inventory or plan for manual soldering.
 5. **Generate Assembly Files:** Export the pick-and-place file and assembly drawings to guide JLCPCB during the manufacturing process.

 ---

-While manual soldering was initially a setback, it taught me valuable lessons about the importance of preparation and adaptability.
-It also underscored the need for designing PCBs with assembly in mind.
-For example, ensuring that footprints are accessible can make manual soldering much easier when needed.

----